-Orange County Drainage District Drainage Criteria Manual and Regulations adopted October 6, 2020 revised December 13, 2022
+Orange County Drainage District Drainage Criteria Manual and Regulations

+adopted October 6, 2020 revised December 13, 2022 further revised on June 10, 2025 1

-2 Mitered to Conform to Fill Slope 3 Pipe Projecting from Fill
+2 Mitered to Conform to Fill Slope

+3 Pipe Projecting from Fill

 Sloping abutment and pier data for bridges can be entered into the Sloping Abutment Data Editor and Pier Data Editor, respectively.
 The sloping abutment data requirements consist of station- elevation data, while the pier data requirements consist of elevation-width data as well as upstream and downstream centerline stations.
 The floating debris around a pier or piers can also be entered into the Pier Data Editor.
 In addition, the Bridge Design Editor within HEC-RAS can be used to facilitate the design of new bridges.